morozovve/HairDetection/README.md

 5. And finally, given more data we can run wide range of experiments regarding training procedure, model architecture and so on.

+6. It might be more practical to use finer grading of hair length instead of just long/short.
+It's not quite clear what we can do with the information that "hair is long with probability 0.56" :)

 ### Evaluation
 You can run `python evaluate.py -i /path/to/dir/with/images` in order to perform evaluation.